lynk-design/lynk/docs/components/table.md

 [component-header:lynk-table]

 These elements are intended to behave like HTML `<table>` elements.
+However they extend their capabilities with features such as automatic construction from data.

 ```html preview
 <lynk-table id="exampleAutomatic"></lynk-table>